mkj/caprand/README.md

 The time is measured to an exact clock cycle, in bursts of 5 bits (limited by number of registers).
 That low order part of the pullup time is output as a noise sample.
-Samples are hashed together to form a seed, which seeds a [ChaCha20](https://docs.rs/rand_chacha/latest/rand_chacha/struct.ChaCha20Rng.html) cryptographic DRNG.
+Samples are hashed together to form a seed, which seeds a [ChaCha20](https://docs.rs/rand_chacha/latest/rand_chacha/struct.ChaCha20Rng.html) cryptographic DRBG.

 ## Security

 The noise source has not been thoroughly quantified.
 Empirical testing seems to show 1-2 bits per sample.
-As a workaround it takes 100 noise samples per bit of output, hashing 256100 input noise samples to seed the DRNG.
+As a workaround it takes 100 noise samples per bit of output, hashing 256100 input noise samples to seed the DRBG.

 Online health tests are yet to be implemented.